eellak/gsoc17-donationbox/Donation-Box/OpenVPN Client/README.md

 This directory contains all necessary settings and instructios for OpenVPN client.

-Έχουμε επιλέξει για λόγους secure, reliable, and scalable communication services, κάθε ένα από τα κουτιά δωρεάς να βρίσκεται πάντα, εντός ενός virtual private network ( VPN ) και μέσω αυτό θα μπορεί να συνδέετε στην απομακρυσμένη βάση δεδομένων.
+We have chosen for *secure, reliable, and scalable communication services* reasons, each of the donation boxes is always within the virtual private network ( *VPN* ) and therefore can be connected to the remote database.

-Note: Βεβαίως είναι φυσικό και επόμενο ορισμένες φορές το κουτί δωρεάς να είναι offline, να μην έχει πρόσβαση στο διαδίκτυο και κατ' επέκταση να μην μπορεί να συνδεθεί στο virtual private network. Για αυτό ακριβώς το λόγο άλλωστε διατηρούμε και την τοπική βάση δεδομένων. ;)
+Note: Of course it is expected that the donation box sometimes is offline, not have access to the internet and therefore cannot connect to the virtual private network.
-Όμως αυτό το λαμβάνουμε υπόψιν μας και φροντίζουμε έτσι ώστε, στην περίπτωση που δε καταφέρει να συνδεθεί με το virtual private network να προσπαθεί επαναλαμβανόμενα ανά τακτά χρονικά διαστήματα να συνδεθεί.
+For this reason, we also maintain the local database. ;) That's why we take care of that, In case you can not connect to the virtual private network to try repeatedly to connect at regular intervals.

-Για να μπορέσουμε να συνδεθούμε λοιπόν στο δίκτυο αυτό, θα πρέπει να έχουμε ένα πρόγραμμα πελάτη το οποίο να φροντίζει για αυτή τη σύνδεση. Εμείς για την υλοποίηση του virtual private network χρησιμοποιούμε ( από μεριάς server ) το [OpenVPN](https://openvpn.net/index.php/open-source.html). Οπότε θα χρησιμοποιήσουμε και τον αντίστοιχο client για αυτό.
+To be able to connection to the VPN, we need to have a client program (daemon) to take care of this connection.
+Us to implement the virtual private network we use ( on the part of the server ) the [OpenVPN](https://openvpn.net/index.php/open-source.html).
+So we will also use the corresponding client for this.

-##Εγκατάσταση OpenVPN client.
+##Install OpenVPN client.
-Αν χρησιμοποιούμε GNU/Linux λειτουργικό σύστημα η εγκατάσταση του OpenVPN client είναι πού απλή. Εφόσον αποκτήσουμε δικαιώματα διαχειριστή συστήματος, εκτελούμε την εντολή εγκατάστασης του OpenVPN. Δίνονται παρακάτω μερικά παράδειγμα από τις πιο γνωστές διανομές GNU/Linux.
+If we use a GNU/Linux operating system the installation of the OpenVPN client is simple.
+Get system administrator permissions and execute its installation command of the OpenVPN.
+Below are some examples of the most known GNU/Linux distributions.

 - Debian/Ubuntu:
 `apt-get install openvpn`